Alfresco/acs-deployment/docs/helm/examples/with-elasticsearch-connector.md

 Moreover, a **Kubernetes job** will be started in order to reindex existing contents in Elasticsearch.
 We suggest running this job only at the first startup.
 You can enable or disable it setting the `alfresco-elasticsearch-connector.reindexing.enabled` property to `true` or `false`.
-Currently, this Helm chart supports only the single node version.
-Feel free to run it manually if you prefer to use a different configuration.
+Currently, this Helm chart supports only the single node reindexing service.
+Feel free to run it manually if you prefer to use reindexing service with the horizontal scalability support..

 To deploy Alfresco with Elasticsearch Connector you can use the command below: